jmschnei/jmschnei.github.io/_publications/2017-01-01-event-detection-and-semantic-storytelling-generat.md

 slidesurl: ""
 paperurl: ""
 bibtexurl: ""
 citation: "Georg Rehm.
-(2017).
-"Event Detection and Semantic Storytelling: Generating a Travelogue from a large Collection of Personal Letters." *In Tommaso Caselli, Ben Miller, Marieke van Erp, Piek Vossen, Martha Palmer, Eduard Hovy, and Teruko Mitamura, editors, Proceedings of the Events and Stories in the News Workshop, pages 42-51, Vancouver, Canada, 8 2017.
+(2017). \"Event Detection and Semantic Storytelling: Generating a Travelogue from a large Collection of Personal Letters.\" *In Tommaso Caselli, Ben Miller, Marieke van Erp, Piek Vossen, Martha Palmer, Eduard Hovy, and Teruko Mitamura, editors, Proceedings of the Events and Stories in the News Workshop, pages 42-51, Vancouver, Canada, 8 2017.
 Association for Computational Linguistics.
 Co-located with ACL 2017.*."
 ---